sba22230/-CA-2-AgriProject/README.md

   https://apcwa.org.au/producers-committees/strawberry

 ### Questions
-Can python read PDF for sentiment anaylysis?
+Can python read PDF for sentiment anaylysis? /n
-Are free range pigs more profitable than indoor pigs?
-How does silage quality affect animal prices?
+Are free range pigs more profitable than indoor pigs? /n How does silage quality affect animal prices? /n Further to the above how does the price of animal feeds affect the price of animals? but how do I incorporate sentiment analysis in to this question.